cyanskies/another-toml-cpp/README.md

 ```

 Parser functions will throw `another_toml::toml_error`
-You can also catch the more specific exception sub-types defined in another_toml.hpp
+You can also catch the more specific exception sub-types defined in another_toml/except.hpp

 You can pass `another_toml::no_throw` to request the parser not to throw exceptions.
 The parser may still throw standard library exceptions related to memory alloc or